 To help mitigate the impacts of poverty, staff supporting Performance Plus schools work together to create safe and positive environments for students and their families.
 Both innovative school based programs and ongoing relationships with community partners ensure Performance Plus schools have access to:

-- after school and enhancement programs for students such as art, recreation, well-being and mentoring, a focus on preschool and early years programming; and
+- enhancement programs for students such as art, STEM, recreation, well-being and mentoring, a focus on preschool and early years programing; and

 - opportunities for family learning and sharing such as Triple P Parenting, stress and mental health workshops, transition supports for newcomer families, cultural awareness events and school community celebrations.